 Guide Gear understands that not everyone can afford to spend hundreds of dollars on a fancy truck bed tent.
 Their full-size truck tent is affordable and functional, offering a comfortable shelter elevated from the cold, hard ground.

-With just four poles, this tent is super easy to set up.
+With just four poles, this Guide Gear tent is super easy to set up.
 The lightweight polyester material features a water-resistant coating, keeping you and your loved ones safe from the weather.
-The roomy interior gives you 5.25 feet of headroom and features a large, D-shaped door for in and out.
+The roomy interior gives you 5.25 feet of headroom and features a D-shaped, large door for in and out.

-Large enough for two, this tent will fit most full-size trucks, including popular brands like Chevy, Ford, and GMC.
+Large enough for two, the Guide Gear tent will fit most full-size trucks, including popular brands like Chevy, Ford, and GMC.
 Two storage pockets are great for making the most of your space, while the mesh windows provide great ventilation.
 Cover it all with the rainfly on stormy days, and you’ll be set for all your future camping trips.

 Best Canvas Tent: Kodiak Canvas Truck Bed Tent